gianni-rosato/svt-av1-psy/Docs/Appendix-DLF.md

 ## 3. Optimization of the algorithm

 The algorithmic optimization of the loop filter is performed by considering different loop filter search methods.
-If LPF_PICK_FROM_Q is chosen as the search method, the filter levels are determined using the picture qindex, however is LPF_PICK_FROM_FULL_IMAGE is selected, a binary search is performed to find the best filter levels.
+If LPF_PICK_FROM_Q is chosen as the search method, the filter levels are determined using the picture qindex; however if LPF_PICK_FROM_FULL_IMAGE is selected, a binary search is performed to find the best filter levels.
 Table 5 shows the DLF control signals and their descriptions.
 The encoder mode and the picture being used as a reference are used to determine the search method.